Shopping Cart (0 item)

 2. DRY, SENSITIVE AND ITCHY SKIN

 Stretching of the skin and loss of skin elasticity during pregnancy can lead to dryness and itchiness all over your body, including your face and neck, and especially your abdomen region.
 Changing hormones also lead to a lot of skin sensitivity.
 These are effects of pregnancy which will wear off after you have your baby.

 During the last trimester, some women may experience a great deal of itching, particularly on their hands and feet, along with other symptoms such as nausea and fatigue.
 This could possibly be a case of ‘cholestasis’, a condition connected to the liver.
 If the symptoms persist, consult your healthcare provider to help treat the issue.

 Remedies: Treat dry skin by moisturizing regularly, and staying hydrated from the inside.
 Avoid harsh products that can dry out your skin even further and switch to gentle skin cleansers, without any added fragrances.
-Make sure you wear a sunscreen daily to protect your skin which is super-sensitive during this time.
+Nourish your skin from deep within with a heavy moisturizer like our Nourishing Body Butter that is made from 95% natural-origin ingredients that is completely safe for pregnant women.
+Make sure you wear a mineral-based sunblock lotion daily to protect your skin which is super-sensitive during this time.
 Chlorinated water can further dry out skin, so try and skip visits to the swimming pool if you’re suffering from excessively dry skin.
 Leave a humidifier in your bedroom at night-time to draw moisture to your skin.